DPotoyan/Chem324/content/Lec1-2.md

 ![](./images/lect2_Eflying.png)

 When you shine a light with sufficient energy content (UV radiation) on a metal surface electrons, start flying off the surface.
 This is the essence of the photoelectric effect.
-Observation of the photoelectric effect was crucial for showing that only quantum mechanics can make sense of how light interest with the matter.
+Observation of the photoelectric effect was crucial for showing that only quantum mechanics can make sense of how light interacts with the matter.

 ## Applications of photoelectric effect